rmaicle/rmaicle.github.io/_posts/2015-10-17-dlang-ref_guide.md

 ---
 title: A Guide to the D Programming Language
-excerpt: Another way (re)learning the D programming language.
+excerpt: Another way of (re)learning the D programming language.
 categories: [Blog]
 tags: [dlang, programming]
 ---